sodafoundation/architecture-analysis/specs/capri/object_lifecycle_management.md

 **CONS**
 - It’s not sure if the cost of using OpenSDS lifecycle and cloud lifecycle are the same for all cloud vendors.
 (Azure Blob, HW OBS, AWS S3, Google Cloud Storage… )
 - Because the limitation of cloud vendor that storage class of object in history (with versioning enabled) can’t be changed, object versioning need to be totally managed by OpenSDS, it can not use the versioning ability of cloud vendor.
-- If cloud vendors add some new features to lifecycle management or versioning, there is a risk that we can’t achive the same goal like those new features by ourselves.
+- If cloud vendors add some new features to lifecycle management or versioning, there is a risk that we can’t achieve the same goal like those new features by ourselves.

 ## Framework
 ![lifecycle_framework diagram](lifecycle_framework.png?raw=true "lifecycle_framework diagram")